portlandcodeschool/primer/README.md

 ## Updating Site Content

-To create a new post, issue `rake new_post` and look for the generated markdown file in `_posts`.
+To create a new post, issue `bundle exec rake new_post` and look for the generated markdown file in `_posts`.

-To create a new page, use `rake new_page`.
+To create a new page, use `bundle exec rake new_page`.
 The generated markdown file will be saved to the project root.

 ## Updating Styling
-To recompile assets (`brew install less` if necessary):
+To recompile assets (install `lessc` with `brew install less` if necessary):

 ```
 lessc -x assets/less/main.less > assets/css/main.min.css